Relativistic three-body effects in hierarchical triples: Effects of Third-body 1pN Cross Terms due to a SMBH

 where

-These effects have scaling magnitude $\mathcal{X}_{24} = 4\times10^{-4}$, and appear as corrections to the quadrupole (LK) terms from 1pN perturbations on the outer binary.
+These effects have scaling magnitude $\mathcal{X}_{24} = 4\times10^{-4}$, and are the leading relativistic corrections to the quadrupole effect.
 Therefore, we call terms that scale as $\mathcal{X}_{24}$ as ``relativistic-LK" cross terms.
-The scaling $\mathcal{X}_{24}$, suggests that the relativistic-LK cross terms will surpass the libration cross terms in magnitude when $q>\epsilon^{-5/3}$.
-Other cross terms besides Eqs.~(\ref{eq:ct0})--(\ref{eq:ct1p5}) are negligible with scaling magnitudes $\mathcal{X}_{31},\mathcal{X}_{20} \leq 10^{-5}$.
+The scaling $\mathcal{X}_{24}$ suggests that the relativistic-LK cross terms will surpass the libration cross terms in magnitude when $q>\epsilon^{-5/3}$.
+Other cross terms besides those written in Eqs.~(\ref{eq:ct0})--(\ref{eq:ct1p5}) are negligible with scaling magnitudes $\mathcal{X}_{31},\mathcal{X}_{20} \leq 10^{-5}$.

-Although the scaling magnitudes $\mathcal{X}_{\ell m}$ quoted above are specific to a system with initial parameters $(a_1,a_2,m,M) = (1{\rm AU}, 10^4{\rm AU}, 50M_\odot, 4\times 10^6 M_\odot)$, the general conclusion is the same in much of parameter space: the geotic, libration, and relativistic-LK cross terms [Eqs.~(\ref{eq:ct0})--(\ref{eq:ct1p5})] represent the dominant relativistic three-body secular effects.
+Although the scaling magnitudes $\mathcal{X}_{\ell m}$ quoted above are specific to a system with initial parameters $(a_1,a_2,m,M) = (1{\rm AU}, 10^4{\rm AU}, 50M_\odot, 4\times 10^6 M_\odot)$, the general conclusion is the same in much of parameter space: the de Sitter, libration, and relativistic-LK cross terms [Eqs.~(\ref{eq:ct0})--(\ref{eq:ct1p5})] represent the dominant relativistic three-body secular effects.
 For the remainder of the paper, we focus on the effect of these three dominant cross terms and neglect other subdominant cross terms.

 Inspired by recent direct detections made by LIGO, we choose $m_1 = 30 M_\odot$ and $m_2 = 20 M_\odot$.
 As the mass ratio $q$ increases, so does the region of ($a_1,a_2$) parameter space where cross terms are expected to be significant.
 When $q \gtrsim 10^7$, the resolution required to resolve quadrupole effects becomes computationally burdensome, as the quadrupole timescale goes as $\sqrt{m}/M$ \cite{Naoz2013}.